My Shortlist

 Wrestling

 There has been a marked rise in boarding school options in Japan over the past decade.
-In part that's a reflection of the desire, per education minister Hakubun Shimomura, to foster global human resources and further Japan's commitment to a leadership role in the global environment.
-Speaking at the inauguration of an international boarding program in Nagano prefecture in 2014, Shimomura described the school as “an ideal symbol of what we are trying to do” within the national educational system as a whole.
+Education Minister Hakubun Shimomura emphasized the importance of fostering global human resources and furthering Japan’s commitment to leadership in the international arena.
+At the inauguration of an international boarding program in Nagano Prefecture in 2014, Shimomura described the school as “an ideal symbol of what we are trying to do” within the national education system.

-Japan’s private and independent schools provide resource-rich classrooms and dynamic, highly qualified teachers who support and challenge their students to better understand who they are and their place in the world.
-In keeping with Shimomura’s goals as education minister, students are encouraged to think critically and independently, with an eye to global leadership.
-A diverse student body, as well as teachers recruited from around the world, allows students an immediate international experience.
-The lived experience of the culture of Japan allows an opportunity to build independence and resiliency within a social context that is also one of the safest in the world.
+Japan’s private and independent schools feature resource-rich classrooms and highly qualified teachers who challenge students to understand themselves and their place in the world.
+Reflecting Shimomura’s goals, students are encouraged to think critically and independently, preparing them for future global leadership.
+With diverse student bodies and faculty recruited internationally, students gain immediate cross-cultural experience, while living in one of the safest countries in the world builds independence and resilience.

 Graduation Requirements

-The graduation requirements, as well as the degrees offered by international schools, varies based on focus, curriculum, and affiliation.
-For example, students attending Neuchatel Junior College can earn credits toward completion of the Ontario grade 12 requirements.
-Other schools including Carlsbad International School, the International School of Asia, Karuizawa (ISAK), and THINK Global School offer a curriculum toward fulfillment of the International Baccalaureate Diploma Programme (IBDP).
+Graduation requirements vary by school, curriculum, and affiliation.
+For instance, students at Neuchatel Junior College can earn credits toward Ontario Grade 12 requirements.
+Other schools, including Carlsbad International School, the International School of Asia, Karuizawa (ISAK), and THINK Global School, offer programs leading to the International Baccalaureate Diploma Programme (IBDP).

-In order to earn an IB diploma students complete a course of study in six core subject areas (language and literature, language acquisition, individuals and societies, sciences, mathematics, and the arts) an essay of up to 4000 words, and sit standard, externally assessed exams.
-Each subject is scored from 1-7, and 3 additional points may be awarded for essays.
-A minimum of 24 points is required to obtain the IB diploma while 45 points is the maximum.
+To earn the IB diploma, students complete courses in six core subject areas (language and literature, language acquisition, individuals and societies, sciences, mathematics, and the arts), an extended essay of up to 4,000 words, and sit for externally assessed exams.
+Each subject is scored 1–7, with up to 3 additional points awarded for the extended essay.
+A minimum of 24 points is required to earn the diploma, with a maximum of 45 points.

-In addition to course work, students are also required to complete two formal projects and a minimum of 50 hours of community service.
+In addition, students must complete two formal projects and at least 50 hours of community service.